New Jersey Custody Lawyers Handling Sophisticated International and Interstate Cases

 In these types of custody cases there are several remedies available to the parent seeking the return of the child including but not limited to:

 - The Hague Convention.
 The Hague Convention is an international treaty that provides a judicial mechanism for parents whose children have been wrongfully removed and/or retained in another country, returned to the United States.
 There are more than 80 contracting states and countries, including the United States, who are signatories to this treaty.

 - The Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA).
 The UCCJEA is a New Jersey statute which provides for the enforcement of The Hague Convention.
 This statute also prioritizes jurisdictional bases and clearly defines the procedure utilized in the enforcement of interstate custody and visitation orders, along with jurisdictional reach requirements.
 Examples of the jurisdiction enforcement provisions of the UCCJEA include but are not limited to the following:

-- Providing priority to the home State in initial custody proceedings;
+- Providing priority to the home state in initial custody proceeding;

 - Requiring an expedited hearing to address the physical production of the child;